 Dashboard is a web-based Kubernetes user interface.
-You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster itself along with its attendant resources.
+You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.
 You can use Dashboard to get an overview of applications running on your cluster, as well as for creating or modifying individual Kubernetes resources (such as Deployments, Jobs, DaemonSets, etc).
 For example, you can scale a Deployment, initiate a rolling update, restart a pod or deploy new applications using a deploy wizard.

 The Dashboard UI is not deployed by default.
 To deploy it, run the following command:

 To protect your cluster data, Dashboard deploys with a minimal RBAC configuration by default.
 Currently, Dashboard only supports logging in with a Bearer Token.
 To create a token for this demo, you can follow our guide on creating a sample user.

 Warning: The sample user created in the tutorial will have administrative privileges and is for educational purposes only.

 Command line proxy